pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/lib/plotting.rst

 ========

-The :mod:`lib.plotlib` submodule makes it relatively simple to produce time series plots using matplotlib_.
+The :mod:`scikits.timeseries.lib.plotlib` submodule makes it relatively simple to produce time series plots using matplotlib_.
 It relieves the user from the burden of having to setup appropriately spaced and formatted tick labels.